 According to Carleton University researchers, people now spend one-third of their time at the office – and half of the time they work at home – reading and answering emails.
 And 30 percent of that time, the emails are neither urgent nor important.
 That’s 11.7 hours spent at work and 5.3 hours at home every week!

 A better way of sharing information and maintaining productivity is by using visual content instead of text and email.
-In fact, according to researchers, only 10-20% of text is recalled.
-But, people recall 80% of what they see.
+In fact, people recall 80% of what they see.
 Thus, sharing your messages using videos is increasingly becoming an important way to communicate online.

 Loom is a simple tool that lets you record videos for any business purposes- whether you want to record a detailed video response to an email, share a video response to a customer question, embed video tutorials on your website, share quick videos on social media, etc.